Handicap Rules and Guidelines

 Class Definitions for Tournaments and Events

-If age plus handicap index exceeds 80.0, play from White Tees.
+If age plus handicap index equals/exceeds 80.0, you may play from White Tees.

 Class as of the date of play applies for weekly events.
 See “conditions of competition” sheet for eligibility rules for specific tournaments & tournament qualifiers.